 What is the best driving iron?

-Our choice for the best driving iron is the TaylorMade Stealth DHY Utility Iron.
 Featuring a wide sole, the iron also provides superb turf interaction to help you cleanly make contact with the ball first before the ground.

 Can high handicappers use utility irons?

 Yes, high handicappers can use utility irons, but they first need to understand how difficult the iron will be to hit initially.
-The primary reason why utility irons remain one of the most difficult clubs to hit is due to the shape of the blade and the loft of the face.

 High handicappers will find the best avenue for success with a utility iron if they get the highest lofted model possible.
-Most utility irons come with a comparable loft to a 2-iron through a 4-iron.
-For these golfers, the 4-iron option, running at 24-degrees of loft offers the best combination.
+Most utility irons have lofts comparable to those of a 2-iron through a 4-iron.

 Some adventurous golfers use utility irons just off the green as a chipping iron, something that high handicappers could employ on the course with success.
 By using the utility iron like a putter, amateurs can find better consistency with their bump and run chip shots.

-Another factor that helps high handicappers considering the use of utility irons is an adjustable loft sleeve.
 Much like the sleeves you would find on drivers, today’s top club manufacturers have incorporated a loft sleeve in their utility irons to adjust lie and loft angle.

 Having the ability to customize the face of utility irons and test the club on the course and range can dramatically increase the chances that a high handicapper can discover an iron that works incredibly well for their game.